 Blitz vs. TE Sets

 Against TE sets, a defense wants to run blitzes to the open side so the extra blocker can’t absorb the pressure.
-The beauty in packaging plays is, to the offense, it looks like you are running something completely different.
-For instance, in “America” we want to run the blitz to the back, so in 3×1 near, the Mike and Will go.
-When a TE enters the game, the rule is we blitz to the open side.
-This makes the Sam and the Mike the blitzers, just like the blitz versus (10) 2×2 (in a true hybrid system, to keep the Sam out of the box he always goes to the passing strength or the field).
-Versus an 11 personnel 2×2 set, the blitz would look like this:
+The beauty in packaging plays is, to the offense, it looks like the defense is running something completely different.
+For instance, in “America” the defense wants to run the blitz to the back, so in 3×1 Gun Near (shown earlier), the Mike and Will blitz.
+When a TE enters the game, the rules change to blitzing to the open side.

-When teams run a Trey set or 3×1 with a TE, the open side is where the blitz should attack.
-Again, stealing from (10) 3×1 far, the DS and the Will come off the edge.
-If you are keeping track, we have seen four formations and have adjusted with one call.
+When teams run a Trey set or 3×1 with a TE, the open side is where the blitz should attack – rules call for it.
+Again, stealing from (10) 3×1 Gun Far, the DS and the Will come off the edge.
+The defense so far has seen four formations and has adjusted with one call.
 To the offense, it looks like the defense has run three different blitzes.
 Think about that?
-With one call, “America”, the defense was able to run 3 different blitzes to four formations and stuck to the rules of the defense, and didn’t have to “Omaha.”
-This is no different than an offensive coordinator calling a packaged play and running what the defense calls for.
-If they can do it, why can’t we?
+With one call, “America”, the defense was able to run three different blitzes to four formations and stuck to the rules of the defense.
+Plus, it didn’t have to “Omaha.”
+This is no different than an offensive coordinator calling a packaged play and running what the defensive alignment calls for.
 Take a look at the “America” versus an (11) Trey set:

 Even against a 20 personnel 2×1 set, the base rules don’t change.
-In the base rules for “America,” the blitz states we want to attack the back.
+In the base rules for “America,” the blitz states it wants to attack the back.
 In the diagram below, the back is set weak.
 That tells the Will to go off the edge, and the Mike takes the wrap blitz.
-If the back was set the other way, the Sam would take the edge, and the Mike would again have the wrap blitz (you could, in theory, regard the “H” as a TE and run the blitz away from him to make it even simpler to your players).
+If the back was set the other way, the Sam would take the edge, and the Mike would again have the wrap blitz (a defense could, in theory, regard the “H” as a TE and run the blitz away from him to make it even simpler on the players and align with the base rules).
 Take a look: